A day trip from Antigua is the perfect way to explore the Central and Western Highlands of Guatemala.

 - Cost: Varies

-The “fincas” in Antigua vary from one to another; you may encounter hiking trails, farms or plantations, viewpoints, nature reserves, birding opportunities, and even protected cloud forests.
-Either way, they make for fun half-day trips from Antigua that will take you out of the city center and into nature.
+The “fincas” in Antigua, also known as a country estate or ranches, vary from one to another.
+You may encounter hiking trails, farms or plantations, viewpoints, nature reserves, birding opportunities, and even protected cloud forests.
+Either way, they make for fun half-day trips from Antigua that will get you out of the city center and into nature.

 - Caoba Organic Farm